 If you’re in the market for a vacation home and you’re thinking about buying a fixer-upper, there can be several advantages.

-First-time investors may find a fixer-upper attractive because they have a lower budget, and fixer-upper list prices tend to be significantly lower.
+First-time real estate investors may find a fixer-upper attractive because they have a lower budget, and fixer-upper list prices tend to be significantly lower.
 Once you see the inspection report, there may be even more room for price negotiation.